lino-framework/book/docs/specs/appypod.rst

 To get an AppyRenderer for this test case, we must give a template file and a target file.
 As the template we will use :file:`Table.odt`.
-The target file must be in a temporary directory because and every test run will create a temporary directory next to the target.
+The target file must be in a temporary directory and every test run will create a temporary directory next to the target.

 >>> from lino_xl.lib.appypod.appy_renderer import AppyRenderer